 - Suomenlinna (Sveaborg) - Helsinki, Uusimaa.
 Enormous fortress complex, built on six islands.
-Construction started in 1748 by Swedes, further fortified by Russians in 19th century and early 20th century.
-Idea of star fort here has been adjusted to rocky islands.
+Construction started in 1748 by Swedes, further fortified by Russians in the 19th century and early 20th century.
+Planning of star fort here has been adjusted to the location - rocky islands.

 Other monuments of architecture

 - Bengtskär - Finland Proper.
-52 metres high lighthouse built in 1906, very impressive addition to the rocky landscape of this southernmost inhabited place in Finland.
+52 metres high lighthouse which was built in 1906, very impressive addition to the rocky landscape of this southernmost inhabited place in Finland.

 - Helsinki Central railway station - Helsinki, Uusimaa.
-Beautiful national romanticism architecture by Eliel Saarinen, built in 1909 - 1919.
+Beautiful National Romanticism structure which was designed by Eliel Saarinen, built in 1909 - 1919.

 - Old Porvoo - Eastern Uusimaa.
-Second oldest town in Finland, retained medieval street network and numerous old wooden buildings, including a group of unique storage houses.
+Second oldest town in Finland.
+Town has retained medieval street network and numerous old wooden buildings, including a group of unique storage houses.

 - Paimio Sanatorium (Paimio Hospital) - Finland Proper.
 Great example of modernist architecture, built in 1929 - 1932, designed by Alvar Aalto.
 Also the interior and furniture was designed in harmony with the building.